Alberto Vázquez-Figueroa: Biography

 He later wrote his first novel, Arena y viento (Sand and Wind), and in 1975, he published as many as 14 to 15 novellas such as Ébano.
 His other works include Tuareg, Ébano, and El perro as well as the sagas Cienfuegos, Bora Bora, Manaos and Piratas.
-His novel Tuareg was cinematized in 1984 by director Enzo G. Castellari.
+His novel Tuareg was adapted into a film in 1984 by director Enzo G. Castellari.
 His novel Iguana was cinematized in 1988 by Monte Hellman.
-His novel Garoé (the name of a sacred tree in the Canary Islands) won the 2010 Historical Novel Prize Alfonso X El Sabio, valued at €100,000.
+His novel Garoé, which is the name of a sacred tree in the Canary Islands, won the 2010 Historical Novel Prize Alfonso X El Sabio, valued at €100,000.
 He has also published an autobiography entitled Anaconda.

-He is also a screenwriter and film director and has made such films as Oro rojo.
+He is also a screenwriter and film director and has made such films as Red Gold.